 The income tax in Irwin, Pennsylvania is a tax imposed on all money earned and received during the year.
 Under federal law, income from any source can be taxed.
 The federal government has the power to impose an income tax thanks to the 16th Amendment to the U.S. Constitution, enacted in 1916 after the Supreme Court had, on more than one occasion, found a federal income tax to be unconstitutional.
 Of course, before and after the creation of the federal income tax, states, including Pennsylvania were free to impose income taxes of their own.

 While the federal income tax applies to everybody in the United States, the income taxes imposed by individual states vary widely, and some states have no income tax at all.
-You should consult with a Irwin, Pennsylvania tax attorney or accountant to find out if your state is one of them.
+You should consult with an Irwin, Pennsylvania tax Attorney or accountant to find out if your state is one of them.

 Income Tax Deductions in Irwin, Pennsylvania

 A tax deduction is a reduction in one's taxable income.
 It results in less of your income being taxable, which causes a lower tax liability.

 This should not be confused with a tax credit, which is a reduction of a person's tax bill.
 A tax credit almost always results in a lower tax burden than a tax deduction of the same amount.

 Many common expenses in Irwin can be deducted, in whole or in part, from your taxable income.
 Federal tax deductions include charitable donations, union dues, interest paid on a mortgage, and state and local taxes.